ms-jpq/coq_nvim/docs/FUZZY.md

 ### Stage 2 - Ranking

-On a reduced search set, a more comperhensive ensemble score is computed for each candidates.
+On a reduced search set, a more comprehensive ensemble score is computed for each candidates.

 The primary metrics are `prefix_matches`, `edit_distance`, `recency` and `proximity`.